PBCOR — Global bias-

 That depends on the region under consideration.
 In general, one can assume that the climatology that incorporates the largest number of gauge observations for a particular region is best.
 Maps of the gauge observations incorporated in each climatology can be found in the corresponding publications (Fick and Hijmans, 2017, Karger et al., 2017, and Funk et al., 2015).

 What about the bias corrections applied by the GPCP and GPCC datasets?

 The PBCOR dataset was developed by Hylke Beck (Princeton University, Princeton, NJ, USA) in collaboration with Eric Wood, Tim McVicar, Mauricio Zambrano-Bigiarini, Camilla Alvarez-Garret, Oscar Baez-Villanueva, Justin Sheffield, and Dirk Karger.
 The precipitation and potential evaporation dataset developers are thanked for producing and making available their datasets.
-The following organizations are thanked for providing streamflow data: the United States Geological Survey (USGS), the Global Runoff Data Centre (GRDC), the Brazilian Agencia Nacional de Aguas, EURO-FRIEND-Water, the European Commission Joint Research Centre (JRC), the Water Survey of Canada (WSC), the Australian Bureau of Meteorology (BoM), and the Chilean Center for Climate and Resilience Research (CR2, CONICYT/FONDAP/15110009).
+The following organizations are thanked for providing streamflow and/or catchment boundary data: the United States Geological Survey (USGS), the Global Runoff Data Centre (GRDC), the Brazilian Agencia Nacional de Aguas, EURO-FRIEND-Water, the European Commission Joint Research Centre (JRC), the Water Survey of Canada (WSC), the Australian Bureau of Meteorology (BoM), and the Chilean Center for Climate and Resilience Research (CR2, CONICYT/FONDAP/15110009).